Kit Kat Cheesecake Brownies

 - 20 individual Kit Kat wafers (5 regular-sized Kit Kat bars)

 - 16 ounces full-fat cream cheese, softened

 - 1 teaspoon vanilla extract

-- Preheat the oven to 350°F. Line an 8x8 pan with parchment paper.
+- Brownie Layer: Preheat the oven to 350°F. Line an 8x8 pan with parchment paper.

-- If you haven't already, break the Kit Kat bars into individual wafers.
-Gently press the wafers on top of the brownie batter in one layer (you will make 2 rows with 10 wafers each).
+- Gently press the Kit Kat wafers on top of the brownie batter in one layer (you will make 2 rows with 10 wafers each).
 Set aside while you make the cheesecake layer.